jjw867/cockroach-rpm/README.md

 ## Design of the RPM

 Cockroach is by design made to be simple to install and run.
 It's a single binary file.

-To run on a typical operating system, some bits need to be added allow faster and perhaps a more consistent deployment.
-The overall goal is to lower the friction to getting a database up and running.
-Some of the pieces will be useful for mature operations teams to use.
+To run on a typical operating system, some bits need to be added allow a more consistent deployment.
+The overall goal of the RPM is to lower the friction to getting a cockroach database up and running.
+It is also designed to help put various pieces in sane places.
+Some of the pieces will be useful for mature operations teams to use not necessarily using the package.

 Things the package does:
 - Puts the cockroach supplied libgeos library files into /usr/local/lib/cockroach.
 - Create the manual pages, and put them in man1 section.
 - Create the bash autocompletion script and put it in /usr/share/bash-completion/completions/cockroach.
 - Create a cockroach user and cockroach group.
 - Create a /home/cockroach location for the cockroach user, a place to park scripts etc.  It also helps to keep file ownership correct.
+The idea is to su - cockroach to do cockroach database things.
+This also simplifies security in environment where the DBA's to not have root priviledges.
 - Allow the cockroach user in sudo start, stop and reload the database with systemctl.
 - Block the cockroach user from being able to login from ssh.
 - Add firewalld xml file for the standard server port and standard user port.
 - Create an /etc/cockroach directory for storing important bits.